 If you are going to reject a job offer, do it as early as possible.
 Stringing the company up and dropping the ball in the last minute can certainly infuriate your prospective employer.

-Give them the chance to look for other candidates if you’re no longer interested with the position.
+Give them the chance to look for other candidates if you’re no longer interested in the position.
 Also, never let the other company exert extra effort in making you feel comfortable with the job offer.
 This will only worsen the situation if you reject their offer.

 Be professional when declining an offer